Emotional Consequences of Broadcast Television: Production

-"Emotional Consequences of Broadcast Television" was written by showrunner and series creator Dan Harmon and Chris McKenna, and was directed by Rob Schrab.
+"Emotional Consequences of Broadcast Television" was written by Dan Harmon, the showrunner and series creator, and Chris McKenna, an executive producer (EP) since season five.
+It was directed by Rob Schrab, EP for the sixth season.
 The opening shots of the episode featuring the characters exiting the building were originally going to be used for an episode based around a fire drill.
+The episode was released on the online streaming service Yahoo Screen on June 2, 2015, where Community had moved after being canceled by NBC.